MicrosoftDocs/security/security-docs/zero-trust/adopt/secure-remote-hybrid-work.md

 Each technical area, such as a Conditional Access policy set, can be secured by enabling functionality across the tenant.
 However, a wrongly configured policy can have far reaching consequences.
 For example, a badly written Conditional Access policy may lock all administrators out of a tenant.

 To mitigate risk, consider deploying a test or QA tenant to implement each feature as you become familiar with it, or roll it out for the first time.
-A test or QA tenant should be reasonably representative of your current user environment and be accurate enough for you to perform QA functions to test that the enabled functionality is understood and supportive of the function it is securing.
+A test or QA tenant should be reasonably representative of your current user environment and be accurate enough for you to perform QA functions to test that the enabled functionality is understood and supportive of the function it's securing.

 The [RAMP Checklist](/security/zero-trust/user-access-productivity-validate-trust) can be used to track your progress.
 It lists both planning and implementation steps.
-The QA tenant is the test bed of the implementation actions as they are performed for the first time.
+The QA tenant is the test bed of the implementation actions as they're performed for the first time.

 The output of this stage should be a documented configuration that is built and tested initially against the QA tenant  with plans to then transition to adoption in the production tenant where the changes are rolled out incrementally while new learnings are applied to the plan.